This feature is available on Observe , or plans.

 URL targeting allows you to start session capture for Recordings and Heatmaps when a user visits a specific URL.
 This article describes how to set up URL targeting, the available targeting options, and offers examples of URLs that would and wouldn’t match each of these options.

-For details on triggering Recordings or Heatmaps based on the URL visited, see the steps below.
+See the steps below for details on triggering Recordings or Heatmaps based on the URL visited.

 How to set up URL targeting for Recordings and Heatmaps

 Admin-level permissions are required to configure session capture settings for URL targeting.

 You'll need to have Admin permission levels to make the changes to your session capture setup described in this section.
 You can check which team members have the required Admin permission level by visiting your Team page.